olety/japanese-pitch-accent-resources/README.md

 If you know a resource not mentioned in here, please submit a pull request.

-While you're at it, please make sure that your material focuses on the Tokyo/standard japanese dialect since it's the most well-researched and arguably the most useful dialect to study. ^_^
+While you're at it, please make sure that your material focuses on the Tokyo/standard japanese dialect. ^_^

 ## Videos